top of page

 2. Muscle Loss

-If protein intake is too low or fasting windows are too long, muscle loss can accelerate — which slows metabolism further.
+If protein intake is inadequate or eating windows are too short, muscle loss can accelerate.

 3. Sleep Disruption